 Being a student is hard work.
 Children are told where and how to sit, when to go to the bathroom, when to eat lunch, and more.
 There are a lot of benefits that come from being part of a larger learning community, but our children also need to learn to self-regulate.
 Offering our children choices during school holidays can lead to more confidence and cooperation.

 When your children are younger, offer them two choices that you like.
 (Would you like apple slices or applesauce with your lunch?)
 As they mature, you can give them a more open-ended opportunity to plan their entire lunch–or outfit or schedule, etc.

 Several years ago, I grew tired of listening to my two children bicker constantly.
 I decided to use one of my tools from the classroom to make things easier on all of us: the line leader.
 On odd days of the month, my older daughter gets to go first in the shower, up and down the stairs, getting in and of the car, you name it.
 Our younger daughter gets to be line leader on even days of the month.

 It sounds silly, but it can negate one hundred arguments each day.
-The line leader chooses the vegetable for dinner, who gets to push the cart at the grocery store, who gets dropped off first at AWANA, you name it!
+The line leader chooses the vegetable for dinner, who gets to push the cart at the grocery store, you name it!
 And of course, Mom and Dad always get a veto.

 Summer or Winter?

 You can click here for our summer schedule guide or scroll down below for our winter guide!